 What is a Letter to the Editor for CBSE Class 10 and 12 Students?

-There is a high probability that writing a letter directly to the concerned authority would reach them or the highlighted issue would be addressed.
-To ensure it reaches not only the authority but the wider audience, a formal letter to the editor is written that can be published in a newspaper or a magazine.
+There is a high probability that writing a letter directly to the concerned authority would reach them or that the highlighted issue would be addressed.
+To ensure it reaches not only the authority but the wider audience, a formal letter to the editor is written that can be published in a newspaper or magazine.

 Source: The Hindu Editorial Section